What size mountain bike frame do I need? Yes, that’s the big question.

 - Push your leg down to the lowest point keeping it parallel to the ground.

 Go out and ride.
 Does it feel good?
 If not, then adjust.
-Also, you can adjust the seat forwards and backwards.
-TIP: When you have found the right position for yourself
+Also, you can adjust the seat forward and backward.

 When you have found the right height for yourself, you can use a marker or a sharp object to mark the right position for your saddle as some of them can sink down a bit with time.
 Some bikes also come with height lines written on the post, that you can check and remember once you’ve found the right one for yourself.

 Then tell the merchant, who can easily exchange your bike for the right one.
-If you don’t want to do that, then you can do the following things:
+If you don’t want to do that, then you can try the following things:

 - buy a longer or a shorter stem.
 It will change your body position